Sean Connery, first James Bond of film, dies at 90

 “I would never deny that Bond made me, and I’ll be everlastingly grateful to him,” Mr. Connery told the Times in 1964.
 “But that doesn’t make me a Bond-slave.
 I can cut the shackles free any time I want to.
 And they aren’t made of steel chains any longer, either, but smoothest silk.”

-Freelance writer Franz Lidz contributed to this report.
+Freelance writers Franz Lidz and Phil Davison contributed to this report.

 Read more Washington Post obituaries